FineUploader/fine-uploader/readme.md

             <td>false</td>
             <td>Set this to <code>true</code> if you want all parameters to be sent in the request body.
 Note that setting this option
             to <code>true</code> will force all requests to be multipart encoded.
 If the value is <code>false</code> all params will be included in the query string.
-See the [associated blog post](http://blog.fineuploader.com/2012/11/include-params-in-request-body-or-query.html) for more details.</td>
+See the <a href="http://blog.fineuploader.com/2012/11/include-params-in-request-body-or-query.html">associated blog post</a>
+            for more details.</td>
         </tr>
         <tr>